socram8888/orca.pet/tonyhax/index.md

 ### For Brunswick games

+Supported since v1.1.

 Boot the game as you'd normally do.
 Then, on the main menu, select "LOAD GAME", then "MEMORY CARD 1".
 After about three seconds tonyhax should be running.

+### For all

+During the exploit launch, since v1.1.2 the screen will flash with different colors depending on which phase it is:

+ * Purple: the memory cards are being reinitialized.
+This only happens on Brunswick games, since THPS don't require it.
+ * Blue: the SPL is being loaded from the memory card into main memory.
+ * Green: the SPL is done loading and will execute immediately.
+The SPL immediately reinitializes the screen so this color should be barely visible.
+ * Red: indicates that a fatal error occured loading the SPL.
+For example: the file isn't on the first memory card, the filename isn't correct or some other reason.

+The console should spend no more than a couple seconds with each color.
+If it spends more time (specially with the green screen), it's probably crashed.
+Please report it.

 Compatibility
 -------------